HideakiAbe/ESP32Repository/README.md

    /*
     import json string , for exsample  { "time" : 110 ,"volt" : 3.4  ,"current" : 1.2}
-    xKey : specify  one of json' key, which  used as x value. for exsample "time" yKeys : specify one or max 5 json key arrey which used as y values ,for exsample {"volt","current"}
+    xKey : specify  one of json' key, which  used as x value. for exsample "time" yKeys : specify one or max 4 json key arrey which used as y values ,for exsample {"volt","current"}
-    actualKeys : please set number of ykeys arrey elements. in this case 2. if the graph has no line which named ykeys, new lines are automatically adding, which lines are named yKeys . after adding new line, then add new point . in this case  point( 110 , 3.4 ) are added to line name of "volt", point( 100 , 1.2) are added to line name "current" if the graph already has the line name of ykeys, no new lines are added. only x value and y values are added as new points.
+    actualKeys : please set number of ykeys arrey elements. in this case 2. if the graph has no line which named ykeys, new lines are automatically adding, which lines are named yKeys . after adding new line, then add new point from each json value . in this case  point( 110 , 3.4 ) are added to line name of "volt", point( 100 , 1.2) are added to line name "current" if the graph already has the line name of ykeys, no new lines are added. only x value and y values are added as new points.
     Each yKey is used as each line name.  you can get line pointer by using searchLineName(ykeys[0]) . xKey is also retained in eache line.
-    In this case line name "volt" has "time" as x key, line name "current" has also "time" as x key
+    In this case line name "volt" has "time" as x axis name, line name "current" has also "time" as x axis name.

     */